-SUN AND SHADE: Hostas grow best in partial shade.
-In northern areas, some varieties will tolerate full sun.
+Sun and Shade: Hostas grow best in partial shade.
+In northern areas some varieties will tolerate full sun.

-ZONE: Hostas are winter hardy in zones 3-9.
+Zone: Hostas are winter hardy in zones 3-9.

 Hostas thrive in rich, well-drained soil.
 Once the plants are well established, they will tolerate relatively dry soil, but consistent moisture is best.
-If deer are a problem in your area, plant hostas near your house or in other areas that are off-limits to deer.
+If deer are a problem in your area, plant hostas near your house or in other areas that are off limits to deer.
 Here are some popular ways to use hostas around your home and garden:

 Though hostas are usually grown for their foliage, most varieties also produce attractive, bell-shaped flowers in midsummer.
 Some hosta flowers are fragrant, and all are attractive to hummingbirds and butterflies.
-In a shady perennial garden, hostas are excellent companions for bleeding heart, foamflower, hellebores, epimedium, pulmonaria, and primroses.
+In a shady perennial garden, hostas are excellent companions for bleeding heart, foamflower, hellebores, epimedium, pulmonaria and primroses.

 Planting an assortment of hostas is a beautiful way to line a woodland path.
 Leaf color ranges from dark green to steely blue, chartreuse and creamy white.
-Many cultivars have variegated foliage that displays two or even three different color combination.
+Many cultivars have variegated foliage that displays two or even three different color combinations.

 It can be challenging to maintain a nice-looking lawn beneath large shade trees.
 Instead, consider replacing the grass with a massed planting of large-leaved hostas.

 Hostas are excellent companions for spring-blooming bulbs.
-They unfurl their leaves just as daffodils, scilla, crocus and other bulbs are fading away.
+They unfurl their leaves just as daffodils, scilla, crocus and other spring bulbs are fading away.